A Select List of Our Authors

 Brian Alexander

-Author of THE CHEMISTRY BETWEEN US: Love, Sex and the Science of Attraction (co-written with Larry Young, PhD); RAPTURE: How Biotech Became the New Religion; and AMERICA UNZIPPED: The Search for Sex and Satisfaction (Crown/Harmony).
-Brian has been a finalist for the National Magazine Award and recognized by Medill School of Journalism's John Bartlow Martin awards for public interest journalism, the Association of Healthcare Journalists, and other organizations.
+Author of GLASS HOUSE: The 1% Economy and the Shattering of the All-American Town (St. Martin's), THE CHEMISTRY BETWEEN US: Love, Sex and the Science of Attraction (co-written with Larry Young, PhD), among others.
+Brian has been a finalist for the National Magazine Award and was recognized by Medill School of Journalism's John Bartlow Martin awards for public interest journalism.

 author website